lnis-uofu/OpenFPGA/docs/source/index.rst

 Welcome to OpenFPGA's documentation!
 ====================================

-For more information on the ABC see .
-For more information on the VPR see
-For more information on the original FPGA architecture description language see
+For more information on the ABC see abc_doc_ // abc_github_ For more information on the VTR see vtr_doc_ // vtr_github_ For more information on the original FPGA architecture description language see xml_vtr_

 .. toctree::
    :caption: Motivation